hyosung11/Launch-School/journal.md

 12:48 Taking a few minutes after lunch to look at Lesson 3: Practice Problems > 2.
 Practice Problems: Easy 1

 13:16 Finished TGUs and now need to take a shower before we leave.

+15:29 Back from exploring the St. Rocco festival in Ft.
+Lee where the kids got some toys and we had popcorn and cotton candy.